indexed-finance/docs/community/nirn-faq.md

 ## Is There A Whitepaper?

-Yes we do!
+Yes, there is!
 Please enjoy: [Nirn, A Compositional, Extensible and Permissionless Yield Aggregator](https://github.com/indexed-finance/nirn-whitepaper/blob/main/Nirn_Whitepaper.pdf).

 Note that as we integrate additional protocols, release the off-chain optimiser and generally improve upon the explanation in the aftermath of the launch, the paper version is liable to change.
 Changes to the paper are reflected in a version on the front page and a change-log.